Stay in touch

 You may have some hair loss or thinning while taking anastrozole.
-However, your hair should return to the way it was before treatment when you stop taking anastrozole.
 A small number of women notice an increase in downy facial hair.

 Vaginal bleeding can happen in the first few weeks after starting anastrozole.
 It most commonly occurs when changing from one hormone therapy to another.
+This may also be due to vaginal dryness.
 If the bleeding continues for more than a few days, tell your specialist.

 Anastrozole may cause dizziness.
 If you feel dizzy, avoid driving.
 If dizziness persists see your GP.